komali2/blog/content/posts/raw.md

 {{< figure src="/images/uploads/20221006_190433.jpg" alt="Side view of the loaf of Pâté" caption="They brought out an uncut loaf of the Pâté for us to ooh and aah over.
 Desperately wanted to just take a bite out of it like it was a baguette. " >}}

 {{< figure src="/images/uploads/pxl_20221006_110444030.jpg" alt="Top down view of the loaf of Pâté" caption="We were told that the large circles are where tubes were inserted to allow for more even cooking of the Pâté, and then later filled with jelly. " >}}

+The pâté was pork, deer, duck, and chicken liver.
+Smelled like hella meaty pâté, but also light and fruity.
+Taste was light as well, not that kinda heavy oily taste you get sometimes from pâtés.
+It was a bit chewy, occasionally getting hit with onion or pickle, and some tang.
+The side was of course perfectly crunchy and incredible.

+{{< figure src="/images/uploads/20221006_191945.jpg" alt="The second bread" caption="The second bread was all THYME, right in the face" >}}